mhaytmyr/Udacity/Term1_Project3/writeup_template.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:
-Two convolution layers with dropout layers and two dense layers.
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes: Two convolution layers, droput layer and one final hidden layer.

 ####3.
 Creation of the Training Set & Training Process

-Initial attempt to train on data that recorded several laps revealed that car was not able to steer on the road where asphalt edges were not visible.
+Initial attempt to train on data that recorded several laps revealed that car was not able to maneuver on the road where asphalt edges were not visible.
 Especially, it failed to pass curve right after the bridge, it slided into dirt and continued as if it was road.
-To overcome this issue, I created another dataset where I mainly focused on steering on this curve.

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+I also realized that distribution of steering angle was not even, it was highly skewed toward the central driving.
+Therefore, I decided to augment dataset, especailly I concentrated on the steereing angles that have higher values.
+Following image shows steering distribution before and after balancing.

+![alt text][image1]

+To balance dataset I augmented steering angles that fall to the tail of distribution as follows:
+I randomly changed the brighness of camera, randomly shift image on horizontal axis or flip image with respect to verical axis.
+This would also help model better generalize steering angle.
+Following images show several of those images after each transformation:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would help to generalize steering.
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-After the collection process, I had X number of data points.
+After these transformation I saved images as HDF file format.
+This allowed me store huge amount of data and access its elements efficiently.
+After the collection process, I had 27500 number of images.
 I then preprocessed this data by clipping top 60 pixels of image and normalizing it.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 35% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 150 as evidenced by the training and testing losses.
-I used an stochastic gradient optimizer so that training was faster training.
+Initially, I started training with 5 epochs and gradually increased total epoch size to 50.
+After each iteration I examined validation and training errors to tune hyperparametes or to make decition whether to continue to the next iteration.
+For the optimization algorithm I used adam optimizer with learning rate 0.001 and decay rate of 1e-5.

+After all, I vizualized if learned features make sense.
+I examined first layer and found out that it mostly learned edges of the lane, which is what I expected.
+Below is the example of one image from 1st convolution layer.

+![alt text][image5]